ThoughtWorksStudios/bobcat/README.md

 ### Input file format

 ```
+def thing {
+  exists "false"
+}

-def Person {
+def Person:thing {
   full_name dict("full_name"),
   login string(4),
-  thing string,
   dob date(1985-01-02, 2000-01-01),
-  age  decimal(4.2, 42.7)
+  age  decimal(4.2, 42.7),
+  status "working",
+  exists "true",
 }

-def Cat {
-  paws string(2),
-  dob date(2012-01-02, 2013-01-02),
-  age integer(4, 5),
-  lives integer(0, 9),
-  name dict("first_name")
-}

-generate(50, Person)
-generate(25, Cat)
+generate (1, thing)
+generate (5, Person { status "hmmm" })
 ```

 The input file contains definitions of entities (the objects, or concepts found in your software system), fields on those entities (properties that an entity posses), and a 'generate' keyword to produce the desired number of entities in the resulting JSON output.
 An entity has an arbitrary name, as do fields.
 The only other concept in this system is that of a dictionary, which is used to provide realistic values for fields that would otherwise be difficult to generate data for (like a person's name).

 #### Defining entities

 ```
-def Person
+def thing
 ```

 The 'def' keyword is required, but the name after the def can be one of your choosing.
 There are no predefined entity types.